AkhilaDjallo/odin-recipes/README.md

 styles/index.css: The base CSS file for the website, which includes common styles for all pages.

 styles/style.css: The CSS file specific to the recipe pages, which includes styles for the individual recipe pages.

+images/: A directory containing the image files for the recipes.

 README.md: This file, which provides an overview of the project and its structure.